Why narrative art underpins my work by Stella Tooth

 All I could tell them, is that every day had become an exciting assault on my senses.
-Through learning to paint people in oils, about light and shade, chroma, about warm and cool colours - about the history of portraiture in art itself - I was learning to see the world differently.
+Through learning to paint people in oils - on a journey through light and shade, chroma, warm and cool colours - and discovering the history of portraiture itself - I was learning to see the world differently.

-It’s easy to see where narrative art fits into portraiture as, through collaboration with the sitter, the artist is telling the story of a life lived up to that moment, evoking emotions and capturing universal cultural truths and aspirations.
+It’s easy to see where narrative art fits into portraiture.
+Through collaboration with the sitter the artist tells the story of a life lived up to that moment, evoking emotions and capturing universal cultural truths and aspirations.

-The Lots Road Group, which I co-founded from a group of 20 portrait artists who had studied – at different times – at Heatherleys, are unique in that we accompany our portraits in our catalogues and in exhibitions with words that explain our collaboration with our sitters.
-Through our regular exhibitions we aim to explain portraiture – what it’s like to portray an intimate, a well-known stranger, someone engaged in an activity familiar to us – or through a portrait to capture the zeitgeist.
+The Lots Road Group, which I co-founded from a group of 20 portrait artists who studied at different times at Heatherleys, is unique in that we accompany our portraits in our catalogues and in exhibitions with words that explain our collaboration with our sitters.
+Through our regular exhibitions we aim to shed light on portraiture – what it’s like to portray an intimate, a well-known stranger, someone engaged in an activity familiar or one which captures the zeitgeist.
 Our motto is ‘Our portrait, your story’.

 Why performer art?